Antidepressants: key facts

 © March 2014.
 Due for review: March

 2016.
 Royal College of Psychiatrists.
-You can link to, download,
+This leaflet

 For a catalogue of public education materials